 The book categorizes people into the following groups: fixed mindset and growth mindset.
 While the first group is convinced that their qualities are carved in stone and talent is god-given, the second will climb to the top with hard work.
 Yep, according to Carol S. Dweck, your natural capabilities will only get you so far.
 By sharing studies, interviews, and stories, the author wants to embed a simple idea in your worrying mind – that with the right mindset, everything can be learned.
 With the right mindset, everything can be achieved.

 The Core Idea:

 Want something?
 You need to work for it!
 It’s not about winning or losing.
 It’s not about talent or skills.
 It’s about giving your best effort.
-About understanding that to be amongst the top achievers, you must first convince your mind that winning is not a one-time event.
+About understanding that to be among the top achievers, you must first convince your mind that winning is not a one-time event.
 It is a continuous process.
 Ah, and one more thing: don’t glorify intelligence.
 Praise people for their efforts.